Rick Lytel, Chief Executive Officer

 Matt earned his Ph.D. at the University of California, Berkeley and was a postdoctoral researcher at the Xerox Palo Alto Research Center (PARC).
 He joined WSU as an assistant professor in 1998.
 He has authored or co-authored over 100 refereed publications, including two invited articles featured on the cover of Journal of Applied Physics, nine articles with over 100 citations, and two textbooks.

-Slade Jokela, Project Scientist
+Slade Jokela, Principal Scientist

 Slade has a broad range of experience in design and automation of scientific equipment.
 He began his work researching hydrogen defects in semiconducting zinc oxide while earning his Ph.D. at Washington State University.
 His postdoctoral work gave him the opportunity to transition into equipment development for novel work in Surface-Enhanced Raman Spectroscopy (SERS) while at the University of Georgia and Atomic Layer Deposition (ALD) of materials for secondary electron emission, photovoltaics, and exchange-coupled magnetic core-shell structures while at Argonne National Labs.